pravega/pravega/documentation/src/docs/index.md

 Pravega can be installed locally or in a distributed environment.
 The installation and deployment of Pravega is covered in the [Running Pravega](deployment/deployment.md) guide.

-## Pravega Security, Role based access control and TLS
+## Pravega Security, Role-based access control and TLS

- Pravega supports encryption of all communication channels and pluggable role based access control.
+ Pravega supports encryption of all communication channels and pluggable role-based access control.
 For more information please refer to the following:
 1. [TLS](security/pravega-security-encryption.md)
 2. [Authorization, authentication and RBAC](security/pravega-security-authorization-authentication.md)